codepongo/nbugtrack/README.md

 ## DEPS: ##

-Stock python, sqlite
-Markdown module for the wiki
+Stock python, sqlite; Markdown module for the wiki

 ## FUTURE PLANS: (Ordered by Priority) ##